mayankchoubey/deno-in-2-hours/README.md

 ## File system ops
 Deno comes with several useful functions to work with the file system.
 These are different from working on the files (file ops).

-- `watchFs`: Raises notifications for any changes in the observed paths (recursive by default).
+- Use `Deno.watchFs` to get notifications for any changes in the observed paths (recursive by default).
 This functions returns an object that implements AsyncIterator.
 ```ts
 const watcher=Deno.watchFs(["/var/tmp/", "./"]);
 for await(const event of watcher)